stuckinaboot/Net/website/README.md

 # WillieNet Dapp

-The WillieNet dapp provides access to both send and view WillieNet messages.
+The WillieNet dapp allows anyone to send and view WillieNet messages.

 ## Getting started